Throughmark/throughmark/README.md

    - Produces a JSON file with region descriptions, cell coordinates, token usage, and cost.
    - Generates a highlighted image that visualizes the detected regions.

+## Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting any changes.